vprusso/toqito/docs/contributing.rst

 3. If you're adding a new feature, you must add test cases and documentation.
 See `Adding a new feature`_ for a detailed checklist.

-4. When the code is ready to go, make sure you run the test suite using pytest.
+4. When the code is ready to go, make sure you run the test suite using :code:`pytest`, :code:`ruff`, :code:`pylint` etc.

-5. When you're ready to be considered for merging, check the "Ready to go" box on the PR page to let the :code:`toqito` devs know that the changes are complete.
-The code will not be merged until this box is checked, the continuous integration returns check marks, and the primary developer approves the reviews.
+5. When you're ready to be considered for merging, comment on your PR that it is ready for a review to let the :code:`toqito` devs know that the changes are complete.
+The code will not be reviewed until you have commented so, the continuous integration workflow passes, and the primary developer approves the reviews.

 -------